wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-wazuh-cluster-installation.rst

     Replace the ``<elasticsearch_IP_X>`` values by the corresponding Elasticsearch IPs.
 There must be added as many ``-ip`` tags as nodes needed.

 The script will perform an health-check to ensure that the host has enough resources to garantee a proper performance.
-This can be omitted adding the option ``-i`` or ``--ignore-healthcheck`` when running the script:
+This can be skipped adding the option ``-i`` or ``--ignore-healthcheck`` when running the script:

 .. code-block:: console